htincentives/trips.htincentives.com/README.md

 ### When is the site built?

 Whenever a new commit is made, the site is rebuilt.
-This can take between
+This can a minute or so.
+If you want to see the last builds or see the progress of the latest build, go to the [Actions tab for the Github Pages build and deployment job]((https://github.com/htincentives/trips.htincentives.com/actions/workflows/pages/pages-build-deployment).

 ### What files show up?